It’s a van based on a car based on a pickup – and very well equipped as standard

 As such, it’s best suited to buyers and businesses that don’t want to advertise they’re driving a commercial vehicle and don’t need to carry particularly heavy equipment, but do perhaps want a little off-road ability and a nicer cab with extra standard kit.

-We'd be very tempted to see if an Outlander Commercial would do the job, though - as while this is slightly smaller and not as well-suited to longer journeys, it's better to drive on road, has outstanding eco credentials (increasingly important for business) and costs a little bit less to buy.
+We'd be very tempted to see if an Outlander Commercial would do the job, though - as while this is slightly smaller, it's better to drive on road, has outstanding eco credentials (increasingly important for business) and costs a little bit less to buy.

 Skip to our full verdict on...